-(1) Number of companies accounted for by the equity method:

-(2) Principal companies accounted for by the equity method

-Non-consolidated subsidiaries: Omori Regional Airconditioning Co., Ltd.

-Affiliates: J-Bus Limited

-- (3) Changes in scope of equity method accounting - As a result of acquiring additional shares, Kogei Intec Corporation has been converted into a consolidated subsidiary from an affiliate accounted for by the equity method.
-Furthermore, KOGEI INTEC (THAILAND) CO., LTD. has been converted into a non-consolidated subsidiary accounted for by the equity method as a result of Kogei Intec Corporation becoming a consolidated subsidiary. - 2) Sanei Seisakusyo Co., Ltd. has been excluded from the scope of non-consolidated subsidiaries accounted for by the equity method as a result of a merger through absorption by I Metal Technology Co., Ltd. - 3) Taiwan Isuzu Motors Co., Ltd. (TIM) has been excluded from the scope of affiliates accounted for by the equity method because liquidation procedures were completed. - (4) Principal companies not accounted for by the equity method
+- (1) Number of companies accounted for by the equity method: 54 - (2) Principal companies accounted for by the equity method Non-consolidated subsidiaries: Omori Regional Airconditioning Co., Ltd. Affiliates: J-Bus Limited - (3) Changes in scope of equity method accounting - 1) As a result of acquiring control, Isuzu Vietnam Co., Ltd. has been converted into a consolidated subsidiary from an affiliate accounted for by the equity method. - 2) Isuzu Remanufactura de Colombia S.A.S. has been included within the scope of non-consolidated subsidiaries accounted for by the equity method following its establishment. - (4) Principal companies not accounted for by the equity method Non-consolidated subsidiaries: Hakodate Isuzu Motors Ltd. Affiliates: Suzuki Unyu Ltd. - (5) Reasons for not accounting by the equity method These companies are not accounted for by the equity method because their effect on the consolidated financial statements is not significant, either individually or collectively. - 3.
+Fiscal Period of Consolidated Subsidiaries

-Non-consolidated subsidiaries: Hakodate Isuzu Motors Ltd.

-Affiliates: Suzuki Unyu Ltd.

-(5) Reasons for not accounting by the equity method

-These companies are not accounted for by the equity method because their effect on the consolidated financial statements is not significant, either individually or collectively.

-3. Fiscal Period of Consolidated Subsidiaries

-Of the consolidated subsidiaries, the accounting date for 21 overseas subsidiaries is December 31.
+Of the consolidated subsidiaries, the accounting date for 23 overseas subsidiaries is December 31.